ANKRD17

 Ankyrin repeat domain-containing protein 17 is a protein that in humans is encoded by the ANKRD17 gene.

 This gene encodes a protein with ankyrin repeats, which are associated with protein-protein interactions.
 Studies in mice suggest that this protein is involved in liver development.
 Two transcript variants encoding different isoforms have been found for this gene.

+De novo mutations to ANKRD17 are known to cause Chopra-Amiel-Gordon syndrome.
+Genetic analysis of individuals with CAGS suggests that the disorder follows the haploinsufficiency model of gene action.